Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Nurse / Midwife Tutor
+Entry / Progression - Nurse / Midwife Tutor

-The most direct route to become a Nurse/Midwife Tutor, a nurse/midwife who is registered with NMBI may apply to undertake a specific Education Master's programme.
+The most direct route to become a Nurse/Midwife Tutor - a Nurse/Midwife who is registered with NMBI may apply to undertake a specific education master's programme.

 On successful completion of the master's programme, with the appropriate nursing or midwifery discipline, candidates are entitled to apply for registration with NMBI as a Registered Nurse or Midwife Tutor.